Why High-Achieving Men Lose Focus | Mark Aylward

 A Framework for Getting Focused Again

-When I work with men who are stuck in the fog of too many priorities, I walk them through a simple version of the Reflect phase of the R.E.A.L.
+When I work with men who are stuck in the fog of too many priorities, I walk them through the Reflect phase of the R.E.A.L.
 Framework.

 What is the one thing that, if I did it consistently, would move everything else forward?